Please join us at our 12th Sustainability Conference!

 We need a few good volunteers to help with registration, speaker hospitality, food, time-keeping, note-taking and more!
 Volunteers register for the Student rate of $20.
 Sign up to volunteer here.

-Scholarships are available to those with financial need.
-Email email@example.com.
+Scholarships are available for those with financial need.
+Email [email protected].

-- Single dorm rooms are available at Marygrove for $50/night.
-If you would like to reserve a room for Thursday and/or Friday night, indicate this on your registration or email firstname.lastname@example.org.
+Single dorm rooms are available at Marygrove for $50/night.
+If you would like to reserve a room for Thursday and/or Friday night, indicate this on your registration.
+Reservation deadline: November 1.

-We thank the following Sponsors and Nonprofit Event Partners for their support!
+We thank the following Sponsors and Nonprofit & Startup Event Partners for their support!